zackees/open-webdriver/README.md

   * Platform tests to ensure a stable cross platform experience.
   * Pins to a specific version of selenium driver stack to ensure reproducable behavior.
   * Nuitka Binary Builds for all platforms are tested.

+Downsides:

+  * Only chrome is supported right now.
+Firefox is experimental and is flaky on some tests/platforms.
+Open to pull requests if you fix this.

 # Install